What’s Your Business Credit Score?

 In addition, every person who's ever borrowed money, taken out a credit card or applied for a post-pay service (e.g. utilities or mobile phone account) will have a personal credit score.

-Australian credit score scale
+Australian credit score scales

 What affects your business credit score?